AndreyAkinshin/aakinshin.net/content/en/posts/2020/06/nonparametric-effect-size/index.md

 \mathcal{PMAD}_{XY} = \sqrt{\frac{(n_X - 1) \mathcal{MAD}^2_X + (n_Y - 1) \mathcal{MAD}^2_Y}{n_X + n_Y - 2}}.
 $$

-As usual, we can use the Harrell-Davis quantile estimator to improve the robustness of this metric.
+As usual, we can use the Harrell-Davis quantile estimator to improve the efficiency of this metric.

 ### A quantile-specific effect size